Storage heater: Principle of operation

 Storage heaters are typically composed of clay bricks or other ceramic material (grog), of concrete walls, or of water containers.
 There are also special materials such as feolite.
 This material serves as a heat storage medium.
 There are electrical heating elements embedded in the material which can be switched on to heat the storage medium and thus to store energy.

 The stored heat is given off continuously (through thermal radiation and convection).
 To speed up the heat transfer, storage heaters may come equipped with mechanical fans that can move air through the heater; see the section on fan-assisted storage heaters.

 Types of storage heater

 High heat retention storage heaters

 High heat retention storage heaters (HHRSH) are the newest and most advanced storage heaters on the market.
-Dimplex pioneered this technology with the Quantum, which led to a new category being created in SAP.
-The UK government approved software which calculates the heating system that can be used in a new building or refurbishment.
 High heat retention storage heaters are able to retain more heat than traditional storage heaters, with a minimum of 45% heat retention 24 hours after a full charge.
 This significantly reduces the heat wasted during the day, and is achieved through improved insulation.
 High heat retention storage heaters also include smart controls and monitor climatic conditions to estimate future heat demand, making them much more responsive to changes in their environment than traditional storage heaters.
 All high heat retention storage heaters are also Lot 20 compliant, in line with the EcoDesign regulations which came into force on 1 January 2018.